CZ-NIC/knot-resolver/modules/http/README.rst

                 tls = true,
         })

-It is also possible to enforce TLS and use custom certificate only for one of kind of endpoint, e.g.:
+It is also possible to provide different configuration for each kind of endpoint, e.g. to enforce TLS and use custom certificate only for DoH:

 .. code-block:: lua